 - Think about what you would say to a loved one in the same situation.
 Write it down in the form of a letter and read it to yourself.

-Sarah is usually at the park with her kids, climbing up trees or digging in the dirt.
-Her happy places include treks through mountains and jungles and chilling out on the beach.”
+“I am usually at the park with my kids, climbing up trees or digging in the dirt.
+My happy places include treks through mountains and jungles and chilling out on the beach.”